 An email with the subject line “Migrate your classic sites to new Google Sites” was recently sent out to active users of classic Sites explaining how the service will be shut down on September 1, 2021.
 As part of this transition, creating new websites with classic Sites will be disabled on November 1, 2020 and users will have around a year to migrate their classic sites to new Google Sites.

-- We've put together a list of the best free website builders
+- We've put together a list of the best free website builder software platforms

 - These are the best website speed test tools around